-- coconut --jupyter notebook will ensure that the Coconut kernel is available and launch a Jupyter/IPython notebook. - coconut -- jupyter console will launch a Jupyter/IPython console using the Coconut kernel. - coconut -- jupyter lab will ensure that the Coconut kernel is available and launch JupyterLab.
+- coconut --jupyter console will launch a Jupyter/IPython console using the Coconut kernel. - coconut --jupyter lab will ensure that the Coconut kernel is available and launch JupyterLab.

 Additionally, Jupytext contains special support for the Coconut kernel and Coconut contains special support for Papermill.